The Rarest Shot in Golf

 After that day, Sandy put down her clubs and never picked them up again.
 Not because the game had disappointed her.
 Because she had mastered it.
 She made a hole-in-one on the 7th hole at Granada Golf Course on her third time ever playing golf, and she walked off that green understanding something that 75 combined years of experience had not produced for the two people who loved the game most in her life.
 She was done.
 The mission was complete.

 Anyone else would call that impossible.
 Sandy would not have understood the objection.
 Impossible was not a word she spent much time with.
-She loved and she lived like anything was possible — and on one afternoon in Coral Gables, on a par-3 that had no idea what was coming, she proved it.
+She loved and she lived like anything was possible.
+On one afternoon in Coral Gables, on a par-3 that had no idea what was coming, she proved it.

-As for her husband — the former judge, the man whose entire life was organized around the principle that truth was not negotiable, who would not compromise his integrity for anyone or anything — he developed, when asked about Sandy's hole-in-one, a very specific and very convenient memory condition.
+As for her husband, the former judge, the man whose entire life was organized around the principle that truth was not negotiable.
+Who would not compromise his integrity for anyone or anything.
+When he was asked about Sandy's hole-in-one, he couldn’t remember due to a very specific and very convenient memory condition.
 The question would come.
 The room would wait.
 And the man who had presided over a courtroom for decades would pause, consider carefully, and offer the most honest dishonest answer ever given by a member of the bar: "I didn't see anything."

 That is the hole-in-one.
 That is what it actually is, underneath the odds calculations and the Tour records and the leaderboards and the Mancil Davis ace counts and the Tiger moments and the Phil claims and the Shane Lowry Holy Trinity.
 It is Sandy on a Tuesday afternoon in Coral Gables, putting down her clubs forever because she did the thing and she knew it and she needed nothing more from the game after that.